begleysm/ipwatch/README.md

 If you want to/need to run the cronjob as an unprivileged user you'll have to ensure that your user has execution privileges for `ipwatch.py` and can write to the `save_ip_path` file defined in your config file.
 This is probably most easily accomplished by installing *ipwatch* somewhere under your home directory.

 ## Gmail
+### Less secure app access
 If you use Gmail as your sending email service then you'll have to enable **Less secure app access** to allow ipwatch to send emails.
-You can read more about this at https://support.google.com/accounts/answer/6010255?hl=en.
+You can read more about this at https://support.google.com/accounts/answer/6010255.
 You can enable **Less secure app access** by visiting https://myaccount.google.com/lesssecureapps.
+### Critical security alert
 Chances are you'll also be blocked, by Gmail, the first time you try try to send an email and will receive a **Critical security alert** saying that a **Sign-in attempt was blocked for your linked Google Account** at your recovery email/phone #.
 You'll have to click the **Check activity** button and say **Yes that was me** in order to whitelist the *ipwatch* machine.
+### 2-Step Verification
+If you use **2-Step Verification** with Gmail then you'll need configure your Gmail account to **Sign in with App Passwords** which you can learn more about by visiting https://support.google.com/accounts/answer/185833.

 ## Server List
 The server list is hosted in this github repo as `servers.json`.
 Locally, there is a cached copy kept which will be re-retrieved from github every 90 days.